lean-dojo/ReProver/README.md

 ## Using the Model Directly in Lean

-Check out [LeanInfer](https://github.com/lean-dojo/LeanInfer) if you want to run ReProver's tactic generator directly in Lean's VSCode workflow.
+Check out [Lean Copilot](https://github.com/lean-dojo/LeanCopilot) if you want to run ReProver's tactic generator directly in Lean's VSCode workflow.

 ## Requirements